 Anti-inflammatory spinach salad with salmon

-This winter salad comes together quickly if you prep the root veggies in advance.
-I use the neck of the butternut squash, peeled and cut into slices along with thickly sliced planks of carrot and parsnip.
-If you can, try to cut all three vegetables to a similar size and shape.
+This winter salad comes together quickly if you prep the root veggies.
+I use the neck of the butternut squash, peeled and cut into slices along with thickly sliced planks of carrot and parsnip Try to cut all three vegetables to a similar size and shape.

 The turmeric-ginger dressing of this salad adds another layer of anti-inflammatory goodness.
-For hundreds of years, turmeric and ginger have been used in Eastern medicine to fight pain and inflammation.
+For centuries, turmeric and ginger have been used in Eastern medicine to fight pain and inflammation.

 Spinach Salad with Salmon, Roasted Root Veggies, and Turmeric Dressing